IABTechLab/uid2docs/docs/guides/integration-javascript-server-side.md

 # Client-Server Integration Guide for JavaScript

-This guide is for publishers with web assets who want to generate identity tokens using UID2 for the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.
-This requires server-side changes such as generating UID2 tokens on the server side and passing them to the publishers' web pages.
-If you want to integrate with UID2 via only client-side JavaScript changes, refer to [Client-Side Integration Guide for JavaScript](publisher-client-side.md) instead.
+This guide is for publishers with web assets who want to generate identity tokens using UID2 for the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>, generating UID2 tokens on the server side and passing them to the publishers' web pages, and refreshing the tokens on the client side using the UID2 SDK for JavaScript.

-This is called client-server integration because these JavaScript integration steps are client-side and some other steps are server-side.
+This is called client-server integration because the JavaScript integration steps are client-side and some other steps are server-side.

+If you prefer to integrate with UID2 via **only** client-side JavaScript changes, see [Client-Side Integration Guide for JavaScript](publisher-client-side.md).

 For technical details about the SDK, see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md).